GameTechDev/IntelAIGamingAssistantLibrary/README.md

 For MMR, the default configuration loads from `models\mmr\gme` (configured by `config\mmr.json`, field `mmr.gme.model_path`).
 You can download the model from [Alibaba-NLP on Hugging Face](https://huggingface.co/Alibaba-NLP/gme-Qwen2-VL-7B-Instruct) and convert the model using [Optimum-Intel](https://github.com/huggingface/optimum-intel).

-In addition, we provide scripts and instructions under `demo\dowload_models\` to download and arrange models from ModelScope for local personal evaluation and validation.
+In addition, we provide scripts and instructions under [`demo/dowload_models`](./demo/dowload_models) to download and arrange models from ModelScope for local personal evaluation and validation.
 These downloaded models are not part of the Game Assistant service release itself, and their use is subject to the applicable model licenses.
 At present, they are for personal use only and may not be used for commercial purposes.

 ### 2. Run the Server